maxscheijen/maxscheijen.github.io/content/posts/search-files-terminal.md

 fd [PATTERN]
 ```

 This will return all the relevant files with your current directory.
-It wil also ignore the patterns from `.gitignore` by default.
+It will also ignore the patterns from `.gitignore` by default.

 Another nice tool to find files is `fzf` which is fuzzy finder.